• Explore. Learn. Thrive. Fastlane Media Network

 the-great-resignation:-why-millions-are-ditching-traditional-employment-to-bet-on-themselves

-Michelle Alfaro has always known that a desk job career was not a part of her long-term vision.
+Michelle Alfaro has always known that a desk job career was separate from her long-term vision.
 “As a creative person, I saw more for myself,” she says.

-The 24 years old had been immersed in Milwaukee’s creative arts scene while working as a full-time loans officer for a local credit union, helping customers open accounts, secure loans, and manage finances.
+The 24-year-old had been immersed in Milwaukee’s creative arts scene while working as a full-time loans officer for a local credit union, helping customers open accounts, secure loans, and manage finances.

-Things would soon change as the 2020 pandemic lockdowns came into effect and her at-office desk job became an at-home desk job.
+Things would soon change as the 2020 pandemic lockdowns took effect, and her at-office desk job became an at-home job.
 She had been in that role for three years, and the monotony was starting to show its toll.
 “I was pretty unhappy there, especially in my last year,” she says.

 “Having the free time during the pandemic’s early days allowed me to dig deeper into myself and what I wanted for my future.”
 That’s when Michelle turned to her love of plants.
 While many took in pets to fill the pandemic void, the self-described plant mom accumulated over 200 plants in her apartment.

-Little did she know that nurturing her new hobby would soon cultivate a whole new career path and, well, life direction.
+Little did she know that nurturing her new hobby would soon cultivate a new career path and life direction.

 Michelle Alfaro in front of a window in her apartment, surrounded by plants

-Michelle Alfaro in her apartment with a few selections from her 200+ plant collection.
+Michelle Alfaro is in her apartment, where she has a few selections from her 200+ plant collection.

-When Mag Rodriguez, a friend of Michelle’s and a marketer at a local Milwaukee tech accelerator at the time, saw her collection, he saw a business opportunity.
+When Mag Rodriguez, Michelle’s friend and a marketer at a local Milwaukee tech accelerator at the time, saw her collection, he saw a business opportunity.
 “You should just start selling plants,” Mag joked.

 Two weeks later, the joke was germinating into a seedling of reality.

-The duo ordered a small number of plants and drew up plans to host a pop-up at a local food truck park to sell them.
-It was an instantaneous sell-out hit.
-So they announced another one, where they sold 300 plants before they even got to put them on display.
+The duo ordered a small number of plants and planned to host a pop-up at a local food truck park to sell them.
+It was an instantaneous sell-out hit, so they announced another one, where they sold 300 plants before they even got to put them on display.

 “When we saw the love and support at our first few pop-ups, that affirmed everything for us,” Michelle remembers.
-With a new flourishing side hustle, both Mag and Michelle left their jobs in hopes of turning a new leaf on their career.
+With a new flourishing side hustle, Mag and Michelle left their jobs, hoping to turn a new leaf in their career.

-Seven months later, in April 2021, they opened the doors to their permanent storefront in Bronzeville, Milwaukee.
+Seven months later, in April 2021, they opened their permanent storefront in Bronzeville, Milwaukee.

 Michelle Alfaro (middle, standing) and Mag Rodriguez (middle, on phone) pose with other Maranta Plant Shop employees

-Michelle Alfaro (middle, standing) and Mag Rodriguez (middle, on phone) pose with other Maranta Plant Shop employees on the business’ one-year anniversary in November 2021.
+Michelle Alfaro (middle, standing) and Mag Rodriguez (middle, on the phone) pose with other Maranta Plant Shop employees on the business’ first anniversary in November 2021.

 The Big Quit

 Mag and Michelle were not the only ones quitting their jobs at the time.
-The same April Maranta Plant Shop opened its doors, 4 million Americans quit their jobs in a single month, breaking an all-time record.
+The same April Maranta Plant Shop opened its doors, 4 million Americans quit their jobs in a single month, breaking a record.
 Economists called it the “Great Resignation.”

 Except Americans were just getting started.
-In July 2021, even more people handed in a resignation notice—4.3 million to be exact.
+In July 2021, even more people handed in a resignation letter —4.3 million, to be exact.
 In September, quitters set yet another record.
 And again in November.
 With each passing month, the Great Resignation was outpacing itself into the Great-er Resignation.

 A graphic of an older woman with her eyes blocked out, and a spiking graph in the background

-The number of people quitting their jobs in the United States has been registering new highs since Spring 2020.
-U.S. Bureau of Labor Statistics.
+According to the U.S. Bureau of Labor Statistics, the number of people quitting their jobs in the United States has registered new highs since Spring 2020.

-The Big Resignation.
-The Big Quit.
-The Great Revolt.
-The Great Reshuffle.
-The Big Formation.
-Though the trend comes in many monikers, it points to a singular observation: there is a seismic shift happening in the workforce right now and it’s not slowing down.
+The Big Resignation, The Big Quit, The Great Revolt, The Great Reshuffle, The Big Formation—the trend has many names, but it points to a singular observation: there is a seismic shift happening in the workforce right now, and it’s not slowing down.

-The high-level statistics merely trace what's unfolding on the ground: Now Hiring signs speckle storefronts on our streets and job boards on our screens.
+The high-level statistics merely trace what’s unfolding: Now, Hiring signs speckle storefronts on our streets and job boards on our screens.
 Job openings were—and still are—sky-high.
-Employers, from global conglomerates to local coffee shops, are struggling to find workers despite offering higher wages.
-The trend has spilled over into our supply chains too, with hiring bottlenecks partly to blame for empty grocery shelves and higher prices for everyday essentials.
+Employers, from global conglomerates to local coffee shops, struggle to find workers despite offering higher wages.
+The trend has spilled over into our supply chains, too, with hiring bottlenecks partly to blame for empty grocery shelves and higher prices for everyday essentials.

 By now, it’s clear these numbers are not unique to a single industry or a temporary circumstance.
 This labor force shake-up points to deeper forces at play, and according to the current zeitgeist, it may be due to the grappling tension between labor and a workforce that desperately wants to hit the reset button.